kwhitaker/react-simple-translate/README.md

 # React Simple Translate

-A straightforward translation component to be used with React.
+An easy to use and implement translation suite for React.

 ## Usage